lf-lang/reactor-c/README.md

 To create a new test, write a C program with a file name ending in "test.c" in the `test` directory.

-To run all tests, execute the following:
+To run unthreaded tests, execute the following:
 - `cd build`
-- `cmake ..`
+- `cmake .. -DNUMBER_OF_WORKERS=0`
 - `cmake --build .`
 - `make test`

+To run threaded tests, provide a nonzero number of workers when invoking `cmake ..`.
+For example:
+- `cmake .. -DNUMBER_OF_WORKERS=2`